UmairM13/NetworkIntrusionDetection/README.md

 # Network Intrusion Detection System (NIDS)

 This project is a **Network Intrusion Detection System (NIDS)** built with a machine learning model to analyze network traffic data and predict whether the behavior represents normal activity or a potential network intrusion.
+The system uses the **UNSW_NB15** dataset.

 ## Table of Contents